NCAT can hear and decide retail lease disputes between a landlord and a tenant of a retail shop in NSW.

 Read the hearing preparation checklist to prepare for your hearing.

-Parties in a retail lease case before NCAT are entitled to legal representation without requiring leave of the Tribunal.
-Refer to Clause 7 Schedule 4 of the Civil and Administrative Act 2013.
+Parties in retail lease matters are entitled to be represented by an Australian lawyer or other agent without requiring the leave of the Tribunal (Clause 7 (b) Schedule 3 of the Civil and Administrative Tribunal Act 2013.

 We acknowledge the traditional owners and custodians of the land on which we work and we pay respect to the Elders, past, present and future.